kitwaicloud/kitwaicloud.github.io/terminate/terminate.md

    ​

-2. The confirm delete cluster page will be pop up and then click on Delete Cluster button for deleting a cluster.
+2. The confirm delete cluster page will be pop up and then click on Delete Cluster button to delete the cluster.

    <img src="terminate-2.png" width="600">

    ​

-3. After deleting succeeded, the cluster is removed from clusters page.
+3. After deleting succeeded, the cluster is removed from Clusters page.

    <img src="terminate-3.png" width="600">

    ​

-4. A spark cluster has successfully deleted.
+4. The spark cluster has successfully been deleted.